chrberger/cluon-javascript/README.md

 Now, simply point your web-browser to http://localhost:8082 and open the JavaScript console to see the output.

 ## Building
-To build these microservices, simply change in the respective folders.
+To build these microservices, simply change to the respective folders.

 1. Build the JavaScript application:
 ```